 v) Accessibility and availability of books.

-vi) Options based on technology will be provided.
+vi) Options based on the technology will be provided.

 d) Technology use and integration.